annMusenya/ColumbiaX/README.md

 Lecture 10: We make a “trick” we have been using more concrete by discussing feature expansions and their use in kernel methods.
 After discussing kernels, we look at a specific instance of a powerful nonparametric model that makes use of them for regression (and classification): the Gaussian process.

-### Week 6
-Lecture 11: We return to the geometric view of linear classification and remove all probabilistic interpretations of the problem.
-This